What do the examiners look for?

 Alpha bias – this occurs when the differences between men and women are exaggerated.
-Therefore, stereotypically male and female characteristics may be emphasised.
+Therefore, stereotypically male and female characteristics may be emphasized.

-• Has led to some theorists (Gilligan) to assert the worth and valuation ‘feminine qualities’.
+- This has led some theorists (Gilligan) to assert the worth and valuation of ‘feminine qualities.’

-• Has led to healthy criticism of cultural values that praise certain ‘male’ qualities such as aggression and individualism as desirable, adaptive and universal.
+- This has led to healthy criticism of cultural values that praise certain ‘male’ qualities, such as aggression and individualism, as desirable, adaptive, and universal.

-• Is considered as an egalitarian approach but it results in major misrepresentations of both genders.
+- Is considered an egalitarian approach, but it results in major misrepresentations of both genders.

 Consequences of Gender Bias

-Kitzinger (1998) argue that questions about sex differences aren’t just scientific questions – they’re also political (women have same rights as men).
-So gender differences distorted to maintain the status quo of male power.
+Kitzinger (1998) argues that questions about sex differences aren’t just scientific questions – they’re also political (women have the same rights as men).
+So gender differences are distorted to maintain the status quo of male power.

-Judgements about an individual women’s ability are made on the basis of average differences between the sexes or biased sex-role stereotypes, and this also had the effect of lowering women’s self esteem; making them, rather than men, think they have to improve themselves (Tavris, 1993).
+Judgments about an individual women’s ability are made on the basis of average differences between the sexes or biased sex-role stereotypes, and this also had the effect of lowering women’s self-esteem; making them, rather than men, think they have to improve themselves (Tavris, 1993).

-Carol Gilligan highlighted the gender bias inherent in Kohlberg’s work and suggested women make moral decisions in a different way to men (care ethic vs. justice ethic).
+Carol Gilligan highlighted the gender bias inherent in Kohlberg’s work and suggested women make moral decisions in a different way than men (care ethic vs. justice ethic).